 Göttingen What happens when someone suspects a notifiable disease?

 There are around 41 animal notifiable diseases in the UK.
-In Scotland, warble fly, sometime seen in cattle, is also notifiable.
+In Scotland, warble fly, sometimes seen in cattle, is also notifiable.
 If a vet or farmer suspects any of these diseases, they must report it to the APHA.
 Once this has happened, APHA vets will investigate to determine if the disease is present.
 Simultaneously, APHA will place the premises under movement restrictions.
-Depending on the disease, sometimes a temporary control zone will be established.
+Depending on the disease, sometimes APHA will establish a temporary control zone.

 The restrictions will continue for the duration of the investigation.
 If the disease is not present, the restrictions will then be lifted.
 If the disease is present, next steps will depend on which disease it is.
 In foot-and mouth disease for example, control usually takes the form of culling any affected animals, and preventative culling of at-risk animals.
 Investigations will attempt to establish the source of the infection and consider if widespread restrictions are necessary.
-Once the disease is no longer a threat, restrictions can be removed.
+Once the disease is no longer a threat, health organisations can remove the restrictions.

 electrolytically What resources are there on notifiable diseases?